2009 NCAA Division I women's basketball tournament

 The 2009 NCAA Division I women's basketball tournament commenced 21 March 2009 and concluded 7 April 2009 when the University of Connecticut Huskies defeated the Louisville Cardinals 76–54.

-As of 2022, this tournament remains the last time that all four 1 seeds did not reach at least the Sweet Sixteen.
+Michigan State's upset over Duke in the second round would be the last time until 2023 that all four 1 seeds did not progress to at least the Sweet Sixteen.

 Subregionals

 Once again, the system is the same as the Division I men's basketball tournament, with the exception that only 64 teams went and there was no play-in game.
 Automatic bids were secured by 31 conference champions and 33 at-large bids.

 The subregionals, which used the "pod system", keeping most teams either at or close to the home cities, was held from 21 March to 24 at sixteen sites.
 The following were chosen in July 2006, prior to the re-expansion of the subregional sites from eight to sixteen: